-Nemo followed the arm up the mountain for hours.
-Its coiling movement unsettled him, but he vowed to keep watch lest the arm hurt his children.
+Nemo followed the arm up the island for hours.
+Its coiling movement unsettled him but he vowed to keep watch lest the arm hurt his children.
 The arm’s eyeball occasionally stared at the sun, which watched back with its own eyes.
 All the eyeballs vibrated to communicate so the arm could navigate by the sun’s aerial view.

 Nemo just inspected the bush.
 The thorns were inches long and barely distinguishable from the slender leaves.
 The thorns protected a black ball of tangled fruits.
 The fruits had tiny orange legs.